mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

      :align: center

      Step 3

-.. admonition:: todo

-   Take picture on white background (use a clean white sheet of paper, you can find those at the printer up the stairs in front of you).
-Make sure there are no unnecessary things (noise) in the picture.
-In this case we do not need to see the soldering yet.
-Crop the image to what is actually useful. **these comments applies to all pictures below you take of the prototype**

 4. Take 3 jumper wires (more or less 30cm) with at least one female connector, remove the other connector and solder them to the three signal cables from the ESC (blue, brown and orange).
 Try to keep the same colors for all the ESCs.
 Repeat for all ESCs.